 Quantum maintains sales offices in China, France, Germany, Singapore, the UK, and the US (in several states).
 It has research and development facilities in Australia and the US (in several states) and 24-hour, multi-language technical support centers in North America, Europe, and Asia.

-The US is its largest single market, accounting for 65% of sales.
-Europe makes up about a quarter of sales; Asia the remaining 10%.
+The US is its largest single market, accounting for 62% of sales.
+Europe makes up about 27% of sales and Asia accounts for the remaining 11%.

 Sales and Marketing